Editorial. Some links in this are affiliate links from which I may receive a small commission.

 What about your friends, have they told you about something that helped you?

-You need to not think about you ( I know, it sounds contradictory to the above sentences), but think about who would find your experience useful.
+You need to not think about yourself ( I know, it sounds contradictory to the above sentences), but think about who would find your experience useful.

 Is there a problem your future clients can solve with the product you wish to promote?